magicsandbox-ai/magicsandbox/apps/Dev/README.md

       +-- dep3
 ```

-magicsandbox.Develop currently takes a simplified approach, assuming a package marked as a peer dependency should only resolve to a single version throughout the tree.
+magicsandbox.Dev currently takes a simplified approach, assuming a package marked as a peer dependency should only resolve to a single version throughout the tree.
 It will create the following tree and emit a warning that dep2's and dep3's version ranges for peer@2 are ignored:

 ```
 root